 “Since he doesn’t own a drivers license he left the car parked on the road where it eventually was broken into.
 That’s when the police got involved.
 Somebody also told them that Beko tried to sell the car, claiming that you gave it to him as a gift.
 Now he is accused him of stealing your Mercedes.
 Because there is no proof and no witnesses and since Beko is poor and from the wrong tribe he is in this present situation.
 It would help him of course if you could collaborate his story.”

-Lukas arrived in Kampala and took a taxi straight to the main police station.
+Lukas arrived in Nairobi and took a taxi straight to the main police station.
 On his way he also called Bernard who informed his friend that he had already made arrangements with a reputable lawyer to help out with the process.
 “Most importantly Lukas, nobody can loose face and nobody can be accused of doing the wrong thing here, except of course Beko who doesn’t really count due to his low social status.
 I hope you understand what’s involved here.
 It’s best to let the lawyer do the talking.”